We as guys usually envision ourselves having a masculine full mane of a beard, but the reality seeps in when all that we get is a thin beard.

 One of the greatest myths about hair growth is that shaving causes hair to grow thicker and fuller.
 If you have a thin beard, shaving it will not get rid of the thinness.
 Your facial hair will still grow back thin.
-Exercise, a healthy diet, and a great grooming routine are the best ways to deal with facial hair thinning.
+Exercise, a healthy and balanced diet, and a great grooming routine are the best ways to deal with facial hair thinning.

 Whether you have always struggled with a thin beard or it’s something that you have just noticed, one clear thing is that a thin beard is nothing to freak about.
 We live when there is a solution for almost anything and the same goes for thin beards.
 You can still rock a good-looking beard even if your hairs grow out thin by adapting to the styles meant for thin beards.
 Using castor oil, beard oil, and beard conditioners can help reduce the thinness or mask it.